 Duke University Health Systems found that patients feel empowered when they choose treatments that align with their values and philosophies.
 They believe it’s logical to incorporate the widest array of evidence-based approaches possible, including immersion programs and integrative therapies with specialists and coaches who share their values.

-When you respect their emotional and spiritual needs, you empower your patients and gain their trust—which will make your patient-centered care plan much easier to implement, more effective, and ultimately, more enjoyable.
+When you implement patient advocacy and respect their needs, you empower your patients and gain their trust — this will make your patient-centered care plan much easier to implement, more effective, and ultimately, more enjoyable.

-A successful patient-centered practice must be set up to be accessible for their patient, to adjust to patient needs, and deliver the right care at the right time.
+A successful patient-centered practice must be accessible for patients, adjust to their needs, and deliver the right care at the right time.

-Integrating patient preferences includes digital ones—where they want to communicate and how they want to track and send information.
+Patients have preferences for their digital information as well — where they want to communicate and how they want to track and send information is a key part of shifting the focus back onto their needs.

 Integrating all this data into a highly secure Care Management platform that’s designed for patient-centered care is critical.
 Make sure to choose a solution that features: